-Superseded/Revoked: Debt Policy 2021/2022 ECM: 3796714 Page 2 of 3 The interest rate of the internal loan will be the sum of the equivalent Queensland Treasury Corporation borrowing rate, the Queensland Treasury Corporation administrative charge for the loan and an addition risk margin of no less than 1%.
+The interest rate of the internal loan will be the sum of the equivalent Queensland Treasury Corporation borrowing rate, the Queensland Treasury Corporation administrative charge for the loan and an addition risk margin of no less than 1%.
 The provision for the interest and redemption payments of internal loans will be included in the annual budget for the business unit.

-Lockyer Valley Regional Council - 2022-2023 Budget and Long-Term Financial Forecast
+Lockyer Valley Regional Council - 2023-2024 Budget and Long-Term Financial Forecast

-Group: Executive Office Branch: Finance Approved: Special Council Meeting (Resolution Number:XX-XX/xxxxx) Date Approved: 20/07/2022 ECM: Effective Date: 20/07/2022 Version: 3 Last Updated: 21/07/2021 Review Date: 01/07/2023
+Group: Executive Office Branch: Financial Services Approved: Special Council Meeting (Resolution Number: 20-24/XXXX) Date Approved: XX/XX/2023 ECM: 4547480 Effective Date: XX/XX/2023 Version: 1 Last Updated: 12/06/2023 Review Date: 30/06/2024

-Superseded/Revoked: Debt Policy 2021/2022 ECM: 3796714 Page 3 of 3
+Superseded/Revoked: Debt Policy 2022/2023 ECM: 4349003 Page 3 of 3